How To Pick A Pet: From Horses To Hermit Crabs

 Space: Free range means allowing chickens to wander and eat grubs or insects in addition to the grain they are fed.
 Organic eggs are very "in" because of food science research findings.
 You may see chickens in the back yard of some suburban homes as some cities don't include chickens as farm animals banned by zoning ordinances.
 They will need a shelter for roosting or egg laying.

 Expense: Chickens can be bought at live stock auctions for just a few dollars a piece.
-The only expense afterwards is for food, water and perhaps a heat lamp for cold weather.
+The only expense afterward is for food, water and perhaps a heat lamp for cold weather.
 If you get a good supply of eggs they may very well pay for themselves and make money for you!

-Goats: Goats are intelligent animals and make great pets.
+Goats are intelligent animals and make great pets.
 Nanny(female) goats that have just given birth to a "kid" give a warm rich milk excellent for cheese making.

 Space: Goats need a small pasture or large fenced yard for grazing.
 There are those who allow pet goats in the house, but they excrete waste often and potty training them, albeit is possible, is a monumental task.
-Otherwise goats need an outside shelter at night and for inclement weather.
+Otherwise, goats need an outside shelter at night and for inclement weather.

 Time: The more room your goat has to graze, the less supervision will be needed.
 Goats don't do well tied up.
 They will become angry and bleat loudly.
 They do need to socialize with you.
 They can be trained to walk on a leash and will love it.
 Goats help keep weeds cut back for you.
 Use the time you save from not weeding to take your goat for a walk!